naeemmusamh/basic-api-server/README.md

 # the estimated time

-it take from me 3:30 hour to complete it with out the pull request and the upload in Heroku
+it take from me 4:00 hour to complete it and the pull request and the upload in Heroku